ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 We compared \sysname{} with two other conditions, a conventional web search baseline (hereinafter \web{}) and an existing multi-agent framework (hereinafter \multiagent{}).
 Each participant used all three interfaces to make three unique unfamiliar decisions.
 The ordering of the conditions was counterbalanced.

-In the \web{} condition, the participants could freely explore the web, including video-based information (e.g., YouTube) and commercial LLM interfaces (e.g., ChatGPT).
+In the \web{} condition, the participants could freely explore the web, including video-based information (e.g., YouTube) and commercial single-agent LLM chat tools (e.g., ChatGPT).
 This was designed to resemble a conventional way of making unfamiliar decisions online.
+We chose this open-ended baseline to reflect how people typically triangulate across sources, including search and single-agent LLM chat tools, rather than relying on a single source.

-In the \multiagent{} condition, we used a custom GPT named ``Multiagent Wizard \footnote{Multiagent Wizard: https://chat.openai.com/g/g-u9C6YeMsL-multiagent-wizard}'' as a representative multi-agent framework, where the `wizard' automatically creates new agents for specific tasks, and allows them to collaborate to complete tasks.
-We included \multiagent{} as one of the conditions to observe the strengths and limitations of existing multi-agent frameworks in supporting decision-making \footnote{While there were more customizable multi-agent frameworks such as AutoGen or Crew, we chose custom GPT over existing frameworks as it was a widely accessible chat-based multi-agent framework to laypeople by the time the study was conducted (March 2024).}.
-Among existing multi-agent frameworks available for use, we selected the Multiagent Wizard for its low learning curve being a ChatGPT interface, and for its characteristic of automatically creating the agents to support the process --- which is a common design for many existing multi-agent frameworks.
-In \multiagent{}, the participants were refrained from accessing other websites.
-For both conditions, we additionally provided a preference space via Google Docs for the participants to save their preferred criteria, options, and thoughts along the process and asked them to keep the space open on the side during the sessions to match the preference space in \sysname{}.
+In the \multiagent{} condition, we used a custom GPT named ``Multiagent Wizard''\footnote{Multiagent Wizard: https://chat.openai.com/g/g-u9C6YeMsL-multiagent-wizard} as a representative multi-agent framework, where the `wizard' automatically creates new agents for specific tasks, and allows them to collaborate to complete tasks.
+We included \multiagent{} as one of the conditions to observe the strengths and limitations of existing multi-agent frameworks in supporting decision-making\footnote{While there were more customizable multi-agent frameworks such as AutoGen or Crew, we chose custom GPT over existing frameworks as it was a widely accessible chat-based multi-agent framework to laypeople by the time the study was conducted (March 2024).}.
+Among existing multi-agent frameworks available for use, we selected the Multiagent Wizard for its low learning curve being a ChatGPT interface, and for its characteristic of automatically creating the agents to support the process---which is a common design for many existing multi-agent frameworks.
+In \multiagent{}, the participants were restricted from accessing other websites.
+We did not include a separate single-agent-only condition because it would add a fourth within-subject decision task and increase participant fatigue.

+For both conditions, we additionally provided a preference space via Google Docs for the participants to save their preferred criteria, options, and thoughts along the process.
+We asked them to keep the space open on the side during the sessions to match the preference space in \sysname{}.